 You will be spoiled for choice when it comes to the beaches of Kume Island.
 Hatenohama Beach is a long sandbar, famed for its white sand, and only accessible by boat.
 Enjoy snorkeling, or take a dive tour to see manta rays on the reef off of the beach.

 Eef Beach on the east side is calm and ideal for swimming.
 Shinrihama Beach on the west side is a perfect spot to watch the sunset.
 Ojima Island is a short drive from Eef Beach, connected by a bridge.
 At low tide, you can see rocks (Tatami Ishi) worn flat by erosion in pentagonal and hexagonal shapes that resemble turtle shells.

 Island life is unhurried, inviting you to slow down and connect with the local culture.
 Watch local artisans weave traditional hand-made silk, called Kumejima tsumugi.
 Visit Kume Island’s awamori distilleries and try brands that are almost exclusively available on the island.
 See one of the authentic local festivals, when the island’s small population comes together in joyous music and dance.

 History and culture

-On Kume Island, you can visit the ruins of four pre-seventeenth-century castles: Gushikawa, Ue, Tonnaha, and Chinaha.
+On Kume Island, you can visit the ruins of four pre-17th-century castles: Gushikawa, Ue, Tonnaha, and Chinaha.
 During the time of the Ryukyu Kingdom (1429–1879) trade flourished, and Kume Island prospered as a port of call on trade routes between China and the main island of Okinawa.
 Artifacts from China have been found at the sites of the castles indicating the strong trade connections between the Ryukyu Kingdom and China.